 would have in emergency situations.
 I revamped their entire website front-end in ASP.NET, created many Flash-based demos, created the worlds first USB medical PHR (personal health record) called the E-HealthKey for the Sandisk U3 usb platform, and maintained their website up until the fall of 2007.

-In late 2007 I was hired on with Gallo Center for the Arts in Modesto, CA to
+In late 2007 I was hired on with Gallo Center for the Arts in Modesto, CA as their web developer to

-e-marketing promotions, create TV video spots for Comcast and gas station media, design & program art for the 20x30 foot LED exterior building sign.
+e-Marketing campaigns, created high definition TV video spots for Comcast and gas station visual media, and programmed and mantain software that presents slide media for the 20x30 foot LED exterior building marquee sign.
 The Center

 is a beautiful building located in downtown Modesto, and I am “jazzed”